hacetheworld/love-percentage/README.md

 How it works:

-first it will ask you to enter your name and then a new screen will appear now you have to put a name that you want to see how much they love you

-and it will tell in percentages
+first it will ask you to enter your name and then a new screen will appear. now you have to put the name of person that you want to see how much he/she love's you and it will tell you in percentages

 i used https://rapidapi.com/ajith/api/love-calculator api for that.